José Luis Picardo: Guernica in the Museo Nacional del Prado

 When Pablo Picasso's large 1937 anti-war painting Guernica was brought to Spain in 1981 from its then home in the Museum of Modern Art in New York, it was decided to hang it permanently in the Museo Nacional del Prado in Madrid, as Picasso had requested.
-Picardo and fellow architect José García María de Paredes, jointly heading a technical team, were commissioned to design a means of displaying the painting securely in the Salón de Luca Giordano in the Museum's annexe, the Casón del Buen Retiro.
+Picardo and fellow architect José María García de Paredes, jointly heading a technical team, were commissioned to design a means of displaying the painting securely in the Salón de Luca Giordano in the Museum's annexe, the Casón del Buen Retiro.

 The painting had to be protected by armoured glass from bombs, bullets, and vandalism.
 The architects' problem was that, while the painting is 7.76 metres long by 3.49 metres high, the largest sheet of 18mm triple armoured glass available at that time was smaller, at 7.50 metres by 2.45 metres.
 The decision was therefore made to install the painting some distance away from the main sheet of glass, so that the metal frame of the glass would not infringe on the view of the image.
 The solution for the display was to build an armoured glass and steel polyhedron case whose bevels, for full security, would meet the floor, the walls and the ceiling around the picture.
 The main glass itself was set at 10 degrees to the vertical to avoid reflections.
 The sources of illumination would be within the case.
 The size of the room in which the picture was displayed — a large high space originally created as a ballroom — allowed the whole canvas to be viewed from 25 metres away.